+Data post-processing.

+The following description uses several key concepts: A “judgment” is a single classification provided by a Zooniverse user in response to a single chunk (or a single classification provided by a lab annotator in response to a single segment); a “chunk” is a 500-ms clip extracted from the daylong audio to represent part or all of a segment; a segment is a section of the daylong audio automatically classified as having been uttered by the key child according to the LENA® algorithm; and a “label” is the final category a chunk or segment was classified as.
+Bearing this terminology in mind, we provide an overview of the data and how it was processed before the main analyses.

-An impressive total of 4,825 individual Zooniverse users provided labels for the Maturity of Baby Sounds project, of which the present data set is one part.
-For this project, we collected a total of 169,767 judgments provided for 33,731 500-ms chunks, corresponding to 11,980 LENATM segments.
-Nearly a fifth of chunks did not have at least 3 labels in agreement out of the 5 Zooniverse labels (N = 6,585, 19% of all chunks).
-Of the chunks without a majority agreement, 4341 (66%) contained one or two Junk judgments (out of 5), 6523 (99,9%) had at least two matching judgments (the threshold used for lab-annotated segments), and only 61 (0,01%) had 5 different judgments.
-Future work may explore different ways of setting the minimal requirement for convergence, but for further analyses here, we focused on the 81% of chunks that did have at least 3 labels in agreement; This represented 135,725 labels for 27,145 chunks, corresponding to 11,593 LENATM segments.
-As the segments average 1.12 seconds in length, this means about 3.8 hours of audio data were annotated by 8 different annotators (3 in the laboratory, 5 on Zooniverse).
+An impressive total of 1,532 individual Zooniverse users provided 169,803 judgments on 33,730 500-ms chunks, corresponding to 11,980 LENA® segments.
+Given that each chunk is 500 ms in length, this means about 4.68 hours of audio data were annotated by 8 different annotators (3 in the laboratory, 5 on Zooniverse).
+For a variety of technical mishaps, 1,158 judgments had to be excluded, leaving 33,729 chunks for which we had five Zooniverse judgments (for a total of 168,645 judgments included).
+Among these 33,729 chunks, 0.18% had no matching judgments, 19.52% had two matching judgments (the threshold used for lab-annotated segments), and 80.30% had three or more matching judgments, or majority agreement within Zooniverse judgments.
+Future work may explore different ways of setting the minimal requirement for convergence, but for further analyses here, we focused on the 80.30% of chunks that did have at least three judgments in agreement (i.e., majority agreement).
+This represented 135,420 judgments for 27,084 chunks.

-Lab annotators provided judgments at the level of LENATM segments, whereas Zooniverse annotators provided judgments on 500 ms chunks, which are typically smaller than the segments.
-Therefore, we needed to combine chunk-level judgments to reconstruct segment-level judgments.
+There was one more layer of processing that was necessary for our main analyses: Lab annotators provided judgments at the level of LENA® segments, whereas Zooniverse annotators provided judgments on 500 ms chunks, which are typically smaller than the segments.
+Therefore, we needed to combine chunk-level labels to reconstruct segment-level labels.
+We did this by considering the majority labels of all chunks associated with each segment as follows:

-We did this by considering the majority label extracted from Zooniverse judgments for all chunks associated with each segment, and then following these rules: If the majority label for all chunks associated with a given segment were Junk, then the segment was labelled as Junk; then, following a hierarchy (Canonical>Non-canonical>Crying>Laughing), segments with at least one instance of each judgment were labelled as such:
+If the majority label for all chunks associated with a given segment were Junk, then the segment was labelled as Junk,

-if one Canonical judgment was present, then the segment was labelled as Canonical,
+else, if one Canonical judgment was present for any of the chunks associated to the segment, then the segment was labelled as Canonical,

 else, if a Non-Canonical judgment was present, the segment was labelled as Non-Canonical,